Yasserbhb/PROJET_POO/README.md

 ---

+#### **Vision System**
+Link to vision + and -
+The game features a **fog of war** mechanic where visibility is limited:
+- **Sight Range**: You can see within a certain range of your character and any allies.
+- **Hidden Areas**: Any grid spaces outside your sight range or behind terrain obstacles (e.g., rocks) are hidden.
+- **Bush Mechanic**: Units inside bushes (from the enemy team) are invisible .
+- **Allies**: You share vision with your teammates, so you can always see what an ally sees.

+This system adds an extra layer of strategy, encouraging players to stay close to their team while exploring.

+---

 #### **Damage and Defense**
 There are two types of damage and corresponding defenses:
 1. **Physical Damage**:
    - Reduced by the target's **Physical Defense**.
    - Displayed in **red numbers** during the game.
+Link to red number
 2. **Magical Damage**:
    - Reduced by the target's **Magical Defense**.
    - Displayed in **purple numbers** during the game.
+Link to purple number
 3. **Healing**:
    - Restores health points (HP) to the target.
    - Displayed in **green numbers with a "+" sign**.
+Link to green number
 ---

 #### **Monsters**
+Link photo of the 3
 Three types of neutral monsters appear on the grid:
 - **Blue Buff**: Increases attack damage and max health.
 - **Red Buff**: Increases attack damage and max health.